ojjc/movie_recommender_1/README.md

 <h3>Libraries Used</h3>

-- TfidfVectorizer to vectorize title (make text into numbers)
+- TfidfVectorizer to vectorize title (make text into numbers that allows for simpler comparing)
 - cosine_similarity for searching based on closest number that allows for a more robust searching method

 ```